leptos-rs/cargo-leptos/README.md

 What it does is equivalent to running this manually:

-- in a terminal, run `cargo-leptos watch`
+- in a terminal, run `cargo leptos watch`
 - in a separate terminal, change to the `end2end-dir` and run the `end2end-cmd`.

 When testing the setup, please try the above first.
-If that works but `cargo end-to-end` doesn't then please create a GitHub ticket.
+If that works but `cargo leptos end-to-end` doesn't then please create a GitHub ticket.